bbatsche/Vagrant-Setup/README.md

 ### Sites

 If you would like, Ansible can be used to create virtual hosts in your Warpspeed server.
-The following playbooks can be used to create site(s) in your Warpspeed server:
+The following playbooks can be used to create a site in your Warpspeed server:

 ```bash
 # Static Site